 Never far away from the spirits trade, Kieron worked as a special events mixologist for British Bartenders in LA where he naturally gravitated towards the scotches, working for Dewars and Chivas among others but it is was a chance meeting with Highland Park Brand Ambassador, Martin Daraz at one of Kieron's stand up gigs that lead him to joining Edrington part time as an associate Brand Ambassador.
 Six months later, in August 2013, Kieron stepped up to become The National Brand Ambassador for The Macallan, where he currently and happily resides.

-Richard Urquhart is a member of the fourth generation of the Urquhart family, who along with members of the fourth generation, own and manage the Elgin based whisky specialist, famous for selecting, maturing and bottling some of the world’s finest and rarest single malt Scotch whiskies.
-Established in 1895, the firm is owned and managed by the third and fourth generation of the Urquhart family.
+Richard Urquhart is a member of the fourth generation of the Urquhart family, owners of Gordon & MacPhail.
+Established in 1895 and based in Elgin in the north of Scotland the company is famous for selecting, maturing and bottling some of the world’s finest and rarest single malt Scotch whiskies.

 Richard joined Gordon & MacPhail in 2009 after working in Information Technology for six years.
 His career at Gordon & MacPhail started by spending two years working through all of departments within the business.
 Since then, Richard has worked in UK Sales and Marketing before moving to the Export department in November 2013, a department that exports the company’s whiskies to over 50 international markets.